About the Military and Security Society

 2. Learn from other members and their expertise

-• In addition to the MAS sessions at INFORMS meetings, we also host periodic MAS Webinars to hear from and engage with colleagues presenting award-winning and cutting-edge research.
+• In addition to the MAS sessions at INFORMS meetings, we also host periodic MAS virtual events (e.g., Book Club Meetings, Webinars) to hear from and engage with colleagues presenting award-winning and cutting-edge research.
+We also have MAS Special Interest Groups, where we are looking for volunteers within MAS to build sub-communities for networking and professional development.

 3. Share our own work and experiences